panrg/path-properties/draft-enghardt-panrg-path-properties.md

 : The administrative domain, e.g., the IGP area, AS, or Service provider network to which a path element belongs.

 Disjointness:
 : For a set of two paths or subpaths, the number of shared path elements can be a measure of intersection (e.g., Jaccard coefficient, which is the number of shared elements divided by the total number of elements).
 Conversely, the number of non-shared path elements can be a measure of disjointness (e.g., 1 - Jaccard coefficient).
+We typically say that a bidirectional path is symmetric if the path and reverse path have a Jaccard coefficient of one.
 A multipath protocol might use disjointness as a metric to reduce the number of single points of failure.

 Path MTU:
 : The maximum size, in octets, of an IP packet that can be transmitted without fragmentation.